bmadrid00/codewater-lake/journals/Paul_Kingston.md

 ## may 16, 2023

 today i adjusted the tables, models and querries of cabins as well as started work on UI design and began constructing our actual cabin entries

+## may 17, 2023

+today i started constructing the cabin details page

+## may 18, 2023

+started work on the image carousel and got all data displayed on the page

+## may 22, 2023

+moved on to the styling of my page to get it layed out

+## may 23, 2023

+today i converted my detail page's state over to redux